KaziFabihaLiya/KaziFabihaLiya/README.md

   Published in IEEE QPAIN 2025 (First Author).
 A web platform fostering green communities—[Live Link](https://ieeexplore.ieee.org/document/11172090/).
 - **UddoktaAI: Empowering First-Time Entrepreneurs with Rule-Based & AI-Enhanced Business Advisory**
   Accepted & presented at ICEBTM 2025 (First Author).

-*Note: Live links are placeholders—drop me a message if you'd like the real ones or to collaborate on updates! 🚀*

 ## 🛠️ Tech Stack & Skills
 I thrive on turning ideas into scalable, beautiful solutions.
 Here's what powers my projects: